AlistairMcKelvie/getting-data-project/CodeBook.md

 All these variables are normalised between [-1, 1], and has no associated units.

-###summarised Table
+#####summarised Table
 The 'summarised' table produced by run_analysis.R contains mean values of all the variables for each combiation of all activities and subjects.
 These are produced by melting the full data with the reshape2 package over subjects and activities, and then using the dcast function with subjects and activities vs variable.
+This table consists of 180 rows, each containing one combination of the 6 activities and 30 subjects, a subjects column, which contains a the number of human subject from which the sample was taken, an activities column, which contains the activity the subject was performing when the sample was taken, and 66 columns containing the the sample values for each of the selected variables.

+#####Licence
+Quoted from the licence in the raw data README.txt file
+License:
+>========
+>Use of this dataset in publications must be acknowledged by referencing the following publication [1]
+>
+>[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012
+>
+>This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
+Any commercial use is prohibited.
+>
+>Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
+November 2012.

+Tidy data set produced by Alistair McKelvie